7 HubPages Personalities You May Recognize

 The Hubpages Community

-Recently, I've made it to my Six Year Milestone.
+Recently, I've made it to my Seven Year Milestone.
 I suppose this fact certifies me as a somewhat seasoned Hubber.
 During these years, I've personally experienced many different phases within myself and by other Hubbers while writing on HubPages.

 I've met many Hubbers, and some of those writing personalities I'll not forget.
-So many compelling, thought-provoking, knowledgeable, and talented people, and then, well I shan't waste any more of your time, and I'll just say you can figure out my hesitancy in the next seven descriptions - a somewhat sketchy, a bit cynical low-down on the different personalities I've come across on this wonderful world of HubPages.
+So many compelling, thought-provoking, knowledgeable, and talented people, and then, well I shan't waste any more of your time, and I'll just say you can figure out my hesitancy in the next seven descriptions - a somewhat sketchy, a bit cynical low-down on the different personalities I've come across on this exciting world of HubPages.

 "The greenhorn is the ultimate victor in everything; it is he that gets the most out of life."